DX-MONSTER/BookStack/dev/docs/development.md

 # Development & Testing

-All development on BookStack is currently done on the `development` branch.
+All development on App is currently done on the `development` branch.
 When it's time for a release the `development` branch is merged into release with built & minified CSS & JS then tagged at its version.
 Here are the current development requirements:

 * [Node.js](https://nodejs.org/en/) v16.0+